B-1 in lieu of H-1B Visa Index:

 - The work to be undertaken in the US must be H1B level – i.e. the skilled worker must be engaged in a 'speciality occupation' in graduate level work usually requiring at least a bachelors degree or equivalent;

-- The worker will usually need to be a permanent employee of the non US business and must continue to be paid by the employer outside the US while in the US on a B1 in lieu of H1B visa;
+- The worker will usually need to be a permanent employee or director of the non US business and must continue to be paid by the employer outside the US while in the US on a B1 in lieu of H1B visa;

 - The worker most remain on the payroll of the overseas business.
 The worker may receive no compensation other than an expense allowance from a US source;